patrick-zippenfenig/environmental-data-management-notes/README.md

 GRIB files are effective for storing large fields corresponding to single time steps of individual variables, offering reasonably good compression.
 However, to access data for a specific location or small area, the entire field must be decoded.
 When multiple GRIB messages are concatenated in a single file, an index file is required to access individual parameters, further complicating on-demand access to GRIB files.

-To efficiently serve weather data through an API, the underlying database must be optimized for ingesting large volumes of data and for retrieving small, specific portions—preferably as time-series data.
+To efficiently serve weather data through an API, the underlying database must be optimized for ingesting large volumes of data and for retrieving small, specific portions — preferably as time-series data.

 A practical solution involves structuring weather data into multidimensional arrays, transposing the data for quick time access, and storing it in formats like NetCDF, Zarr, or HDF5.
 The data should be chunked (e.g., 50 grid points x 50 time steps) and compressed using formats such as gzip, zstd, blosc, lz4, among others.